Goosey-McGoose/FNOF/README.md

 # FNOF
-a game that me and my friends are working on currently, none of us have made games prior to this. this game is about a new person to a movie school called "Kulturskolan" in Sweden.
+FNOF (Five Nights Of Filmkurs) is a game that me and my friends are working on currently, none of us have made games prior to this. this game is about a new person to a movie school called "Kulturskolan" in Sweden.